The First Tithe

 The first tithe was used exclusively for the support of the Levites.

-“But you shall seek the place where the LORD your God chooses… There you shall take … your tithes… And there you shall eat before the LORD your God, and you shall rejoice in all to which you have put your hand, you and your households, in which the LORD your God has blessed you” (Deut.
-12: 5-7).
+“But you shall seek the place where the LORD your God chooses… There you shall take … your tithes… And there you shall eat before the LORD your God, and you shall rejoice in all to which you have put your hand, you and your households, in which the LORD your God has blessed you”.Deuteronomy 12: 5-7

 God designed that the second tithe would encourage the practice of true religion.
-And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deut.
-12:12, 18).
-For the Lord was their portion (Duet.
-10:9).
-In addition to the levites, the fatherless and widows were also invited to these celebrations (Deut.
-16:11, 14; 24:17, 19; 26:12).
+And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deuteronomy 12:12, 18) and the Lord was their portion (Deuteronomy 10:9).
+In addition to the Levites, the fatherless and widows were also invited to these celebrations (Deuteronomy 16:11, 14; 24:17, 19; 26:12).